Natoune/AmongUsSheriff-Installer/README.md

 Wait...

-And you can launch the Among Us Sherrif file !
+And you can launch the Among Us Sheriff file !